 Why study with us

-- Through supportive seminars, lectures, coursework, examination and independent study you’ll gain key academic skills in Applied Forensic Psychology.
+- Through supportive seminars, lectures, coursework, and independent study you’ll gain key academic skills in Applied Forensic Psychology.

-- As part of your assessment you’ll research an area of Forensic Psychology that really interests you, and it’ll develop your organisational and communication skills.
+- As part of your assessment, you’ll research an area of Forensic Psychology that really interests you and it’ll develop your organisational and communication skills.

 - You’ll study modules about advanced methods in psychology, applying psychology to the legal process, attributes of offenders and victims, forensic mental health and risk assessment, professional practice and intervention.